 IT policies and procedures will need to change and evolve with the business; however, it will be extremely difficult to find a template that will assist with these updates and changes.
 It is not uncommon for small businesses to have over 50 policies and procedures to update and maintain.
 With this typically comes inconsistencies with the framework, monitoring compliance, and simple enforcement of the policies.
 It could be more costly to bring in a technical writer to fix the inconsistencies than it would have been to utilize one in the first place to draft original documents.

 IT Policy and Procedure Templates… Too Much of a Good Thing?

-After looking at a few templates, it becomes abundantly clear that they are jam packed with every little thing to provide value to the purchaser.
-The problem with this approach is that a simple document is now a lengthy read with irrelevant information.
-Some of the IT templates are so bloated with information that it reduces the flexibility of the template itself.
-Is it really necessary to restate the same thing five different ways?
+A few templates jam-pack material.
+Every little thing provides value to the purchaser.
+A simple document can become a problem with a lengthy read and irrelevant information.
+Some of the IT templates bloat information that reduces the flexibility of the template itself.
+Is it really necessary to restate the same thing in five different ways?
 How will a company know what parts of the template to keep and what to discard?
-How much time will be wasted trying to fix these template issues that is better suited doing something else?
+How much time wastes trying to fix these template issues?

 The Problem with Using IT Policy and Procedure Templates: The Bottom Line